robbalee/hack2future/ideas.md

 # data
 1. car accidents and resource claims
-2. police report
+2. police report - only if car is on movement
+  - no police report for parked cars
+  1. public insurance
+  2. private insurance

 - input
 a. user description of the events
 b. image of the accident (1 - 4 images)
 c. users history - insurance history ( and accident history )
-d. police documents -  a pdf document
+d. police report -  a pdf document
+e. insurance
+e. cars history

 # data processing
 1. resizing image for near - real time data processing and taking a standard format for the ai models